How Facebook Proved mood is money

 Businesses rely on likes, comments & shares of their Facebook posts to increase their customer base, increase brand awareness and boost sales.
 Whilst product scarcity can drive sales, the Facebook research shows that post emotion drives user emotion.
 It also shows that user emotion can drive offline behaviour.
 This links with the 2011 research by Mazaheri et al and Varhagen & van Dolen.

-What do businesses need to consider?
+What do businesses need to consider about Facebook & mood?

 Varhagen & van Dolen (2011) found that “Consumer behaviour is likely to be dominated by positive emotions and less by negative emotions”.
+So if customers’ Facebook Newsfeed puts them in a positive mood, they are more likely to buy.

 Businesses need to consider why they have a Facebook page.
 Is it there to entertain?
 Is it there to inform?
 Is it there to drive sales?
 If your Facebook page exists to do any of these things then you need to pay attention to the Facebook research.